Mike Elliott (saxophonist): Mid to late 1960s

 In 1968 The Foundations were experiencing some problems within their group as well as problems with their songwriter and producer Tony Macaulay who wouldn't allow them to record their own compositions.
 Around that time the band had recorded a track called "It's All Right", a live favourite of theirs and quite possibly the last Foundations recording he played on.
 He left around the same time as the Foundations lead singer Clem Curtis, who left to pursue a solo career.

 Some sources say that Elliott's departure signalled the internal dissatisfaction.
 He wasn't replaced.

 1970s

-In 1972 Elliott had a Reggae styled single, "Milk & Honey" released on the Ackee record label.
-The flip-side was "Burst A Shirt" which is credited to Mike Elliot With Harvey And Errol.
+In 1972 Elliott appeared on the scene again with a single released on the Ackee Record label.
+The record was "Milk and Honey", credited to Mike Elliot, backed with "Burst A Shirt" which is credited to Mike Elliot with Harvey & Errol.
 "Milk And Honey" would turn up as the flip side of Junior English's "One And Only" which was produced by Lord Koos.

-It is also rumored that Elliott had some involvement with another Reggae single released on Supreme SUP 225 by Eugene And Burst and backed with a track by Denzil And Burst.
+Elliott supposedly had some involvement with another reggae single released on Supreme SUP 225 by Eugene & Burst and backed with a track by Denzil & Burst.
 The songs were "Let It Fall" on side 1 and "Can't Change" on side 2.
 This was released on the label in 1971.
+The recordings were produced by Sidney Crooks.
+The book Tighten Up!: The History of Reggae in the UK alleges that Eugene and Burst are Eugene Paul and Mike Elliott.
+It also says that the Denzil and Burst are Denzil Dennis and Mike Elliott.

-The Denzil on this recording is Denzil Dennis.
-Elliott along with Eddie "Tan Tan" Thornton and Sonny Burke had previously recorded with Denzil Dennis.
+During his time, Elliott along Sonny Burke had also worked with Eddie "Tan Tan" Thornton.

+Later years

+In a 2022 interview with Strange Brew, Foundations guitarist Alan Warner was talking about the relationship the band had with Tony Macaulay.
+He also talked about the members and in reference to Mike Elliott said, "The oldest guy in the band he was about forty".
+Then said "Funny enough I found out the other day, that he's still around.
+He celebrated his 90th ... or ninety something birthday the other day, I couldn't believe it!"